SiloCityLabs/blog/content/post/2019/2019-05-30-home-server-setup.md

 ## Speedtest alerts

 This one was very simple, I made a simple script in php to send me alerts when my house was not getting the speeds I pay for.
 You will need to have php-cli,  speedtest-cli installed and smtp credentials for email.
-You can download the scripts [here][10]
+You can [download the scripts][10]

 After downloading them, add a line to your schedule tasks in linux using crontab -e